freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 Challenges should have the minimum number of tests necessary to verify that a camper understands a concept.

-Our goal is to communicate the single point that the challenge is trying to teach, and test that they have understood that point.
+Our goal is to communicate a single point per challenge, and test that the camper has understood that point.

 Challenge tests can make use of the Node.js and Chai.js assertion libraries.
 Also, if needed, user-generated code can be accessed in the `code` variable.